 The restoration of class size and composition language shifted the focus of the human resources department.
 Significant effort was needed to recruit approximately 50 new teachers for the 2017/2018 school year.
 As such, the staff in human resources worked tirelessly in May and June to recruit new teachers.
-In 2018 the HR department was expanded to alleviate some of the pressure Mission has been experiencing in terms of teacher shortages and pressure on principals to cover classes.
-It is notable that since 2012 our teacher staffing has increase 24% and our EA staff by over 25% to reflect the growth in the district as well as the restored language.
+In 2018 the HR department was expanded to alleviate some of the pressure that the School District has been experiencing in terms of teacher shortages and pressure on principals to cover classes.
+It is notable that since 2012 our teacher staffing has increased 24% and our EA staff by over 25% to reflect the growth in the School District as well as the restored language.